UnemployedNerds/WRO2026-FE-UnemployedNerds/README.md

 - Simple to program and integrate.
 - Works in both bright and dark environments since it uses sound instead of light.

-why we use ultra sonic
+### Why we use the ultra sonic sensor
+We use the ultrasonic sensor for wall following and navigation throughout the challenge

+## Importance of using compass and ultrasonic coombined
+### What happens if we only use ultrasonic :

-importance of using compass and ultra sonic the reason we dont use only ulyrasonic for navigation we could have use two ultra sonic but we use hitech color sesnsor for
+the reason we dont use only ulyrasonic for navigation we could have use two ultra sonic but we use hitech color sesnsor for
 \diffrance between large motor and meduim motor